Skip to main content

 Technical Analysis

-CVE-2025-13953 is an authentication bypass vulnerability classified under CWE-290, found in the GTT Sistema de Información Tributario, a tax information system widely used for managing tax data and authentication via Active Directory (LDAP).
-The vulnerability stems from the application’s use of a local WebSocket to perform authentication, where the application fails to properly validate the authenticity or origin of the data received through this channel.
-This design flaw allows an attacker who has access to the local machine or internal network to spoof the WebSocket connection, injecting manipulated authentication data.
-Consequently, the attacker can impersonate any user within the domain without needing valid credentials, effectively bypassing all authentication controls.
-This leads to a full compromise of the system’s confidentiality, integrity, and availability, as attackers could access sensitive tax information, alter records, or disrupt services.
-The vulnerability affects all versions of the product and has been assigned a CVSS 4.0 score of 9.3, reflecting its critical severity with network attack vector, no required privileges or user interaction, and high impact on all security properties.
-Although no exploits are known in the wild yet, the vulnerability’s nature and the criticality of the affected system make it a high-priority risk.
-The lack of available patches increases the urgency for mitigation through compensating controls and monitoring.
+CVE-2025-13953 is a critical authentication bypass vulnerability identified in the GTT Sistema de Información Tributario, a tax information system application widely used for managing tax data and authentication via Active Directory (LDAP).
+The vulnerability stems from the application's use of a local WebSocket to perform authentication, where the application fails to properly validate the authenticity or origin of data received through this channel.
+This flaw allows an attacker who has access to the local machine or internal network to spoof the WebSocket connection by injecting manipulated data.
+Consequently, the attacker can impersonate any user within the domain and gain unauthorized access without needing valid credentials.
+This bypass compromises the confidentiality of sensitive tax data, the integrity of the system by allowing unauthorized changes, and the availability by potentially disrupting legitimate access.
+The vulnerability affects all versions of the product and has been assigned a CVSS 4.0 score of 9.3, reflecting a network-based attack vector with no required privileges or user interaction, and high impact on confidentiality, integrity, and availability.
+Although no known exploits are currently in the wild, the ease of exploitation and critical nature of the affected system make this a significant threat.
+The root cause is inadequate validation of WebSocket data origin and authenticity, which should be addressed by implementing strict origin checks, authentication tokens, or mutual TLS for WebSocket connections.
+Additionally, internal network access controls and monitoring are essential to detect and prevent exploitation attempts.

 Potential Impact